 Feeling stressed?
 I suppose it might be easier to ask who isn’t feeling stressed since we’re likely to have far fewer of those people.

-In fact, women all over the globe report feeling stressed out on a regular basis (with the highest concentration of stressed out chicks being in India).
+In fact, women all over the globe report feeling stressed out on a regular basis (with the highest concentration of stressed out people being in India).

-While according to that linked article, women around the world report buying stuff like health products and clothing to relieve stress, the truth is that diet, along with exercise, can seriously combat stress and get us on the path to feeling our best and dealing with problems head on.
+While according to a recent article, women around the world report buying stuff like health products and clothing to relieve stress, the truth is that diet, along with exercise, can seriously combat stress and get us on the path to feeling our best and dealing with problems head on.

 The Problem with Stress

 Everyone reacts differently to stress, but a negative reaction could include procrastination, overeating, not eating enough, lack of sleep, or even too much sleep.
 Here are 7 foods that can help you release your stress.

 Knock stress out by eating some or all of the following foods which are known for helping the body manage stress:

 Break out your inner sous chef and whip up some guacamole this spring/summer.
 Avocados are chock full of vitamin B6, one of nature’s very best anti-stress nutrients.

 Other foods full of B6: Green beans and bananas.

 As if there weren’t enough reasons to eat chicken (it is a killer source of protein), chicken has B12, which is just like B6 in its ability to relieve stress and elevate the mood.
 So keep coming up with great ways to serve up everyone’s favorite white meat, because it’ll do your body and your mind a whole lotta good.